jagrvargen/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 7. 7-rectangle.py - Adds the public class attribute print_symbol which sets the default character to print to "#".

 8. 8-rectangle.py - Adds the static method bigger_or_equal which returns the biggest rectangle based on area.

+9. 9-rectangle.py - Adds the class method square which returns a new Rectangle instance with width == height == size.